How To Check Your Credit Score for Free in 2025

 Your credit score is a numeric representation of how you use credit.
 Lenders use your credit score to get an idea of how likely you are to repay a loan or meet another financial obligation.
 By checking your credit score, you can deduce whether a financial services company feels that you’re a “good” risk — before you submit a credit application.

 In some cases, you might need to pay to see your credit score.
 However, there are several ways to get your credit score without paying for it.
-Here’s what you need to know about your credit score and how to check it for free.
+Here’s what you need to know about your credit score, how to check it for free, and the best credit monitoring services available.

 How to get your credit score